kcdodd/partis-pyproj/doc/index.rst

 ``tool.pyproj.targets``.
 Only one is needed, but it is possible to define more than one.
-In case different options are needed depending on the environment, the ``enabled`` field is a :class:`Marker <packaging.markers.Marker>`, or can also be set manually by an earlier 'prep' stage.
+In case different options are needed depending on the environment, the ``enabled`` field can be a :pep:`508` environment :class:`Marker <packaging.markers.Marker>`, or can also be set manually (True/False) by an earlier 'prep' stage.

 Each third-party build system is given by the ``entry``, which is an entry-point to a pure function that takes in the arguments and options given in the table